mapzen/scarab/README.md

 __link__  | 'https://mapzen.com/' | _String._ URL to go to when viewer clicks on the Mapzen logo.
 This should be a valid absolute URL.
 __name__  | 'Mapzen demo'         | _String._ Name of the demo or product.
 This will be used in analytics tracking and pre-populating tweets.
 __tweet__ | (depends)             | _String._ Set a custom pre-written tweet message.
 The current URL of the page will be automatically appended to the end of the message.
 If not included, a default tweet (based on the _name_ option, if provided) will be used. ([see below](#twitter))
-__repo__  | 'https://github.com/mapzen/' | _String._ URL to source code repository.
+__repo__  | (none)                | _String._ URL to source code repository.
 This should be a valid absolute URL.
 The logo is the GitHub logo but it won't magically prepend the GitHub domain for you.
+This button only appears if a URL is provided.
+__description__ | (none)          | _String._ A text description of the scene.
+This button only appears if a description is provided.
+When clicked, the button displays a popup box below the scarab.

 ### Advanced options